Egypt to auction luxury gifts received by officials

-Cartier and Omega timepieces, silk rugs, ornate vases and a model boat will be among the items on sale next week in an auction organised by Egypt's finance ministry.
+Cartier and Omega timepieces, silk rugs, ornate vases and a model boat will be among the items on sale next week in an auction organized by Egypt's finance ministry.

 The auction follows a decision by Prime Minister Hisham Kandil to forbid officials from keeping gifts valued at more than $100.